The Caicos Pine Yard trail on Middle Caicos

 Other Non-Native Pines

 The casuarina (also known as the Australian pine) is common to many beaches and coasts in the country.
-Casuarina is not a true pine, and this invasive plant has taken over the dune vegetation on several local coasts, notably Cedar Point and Wild Cow Run on Middle Caicos, and Pine Cay and Joe Grant Cay.
+Casuarina is not a true pine, and this invasive plant has taken over the dune vegetation on several local coasts, notably Cedar Point and Wild Cow Run (on Middle Caicos) and Pine Cay and Joe Grant Cay.
 While casuarina previously grew rampantly on Half Moon Bay Beach, a large-scale conservation project has removed nearly all of the casuarina from the area.

 An introduced species and rare throughout the country, the distinct and highly symmetrical Norfolk Island pine was once a popular landscaping choice on Providenciales and Pine Cay in past decades.
 It’s a beautiful tree, and mature examples of this evergreen often tower over the surrounding vegetation, especially on older properties.

-Pine Tortoise Scale and Forest Die-Offs
+Pine Tortoise Scale & Forest Die-Offs

 The Government Farm in Kew.